iException/BXRouter/README.md

 ## Usage

-BXRouter is a iOS viewController transiton library.
+BXRouter is a iOS viewController transition library.
 We can use alias to jump viewController, which can dynamic config from remote server.

 ## Installation